 The Sakya is also not a single tradition based on administration, however it remains a single tradition based on common doctrine.
 The Sakya Tradition proper only has administrative rights over Sakya proper.
 The Ngor, Tsar, Dzongpa, Shalu and Gyantse Traditions have independent authority and administration.
 The Jonangpa Tradition which Jamyang Khyentse Chokyi Lodro describes as a sub-school of Sakya has always had independent authority despite being related so doctrinally close with the Sakya Tradition.

-In Tibet there were always two different Kagyu Traditions during the beginning of the 'New Tantra' (sarma) period, Marpa Kagyu and Shangpa Kagyu.
+In Tibet there were always two different and unrelated Kagyu Traditions during the beginning of the 'New Tantra' (sarma) period, Marpa Kagyu and Shangpa Kagyu.
 Both were distinct and independent.
 For the traditions descending from the Marpa and soon to follow Dagpo Kagyu, such as Drugpa, Karma Kamtsang, Taglung and Drigung, each have independent administration.
 With the Drugpa Kagyu there is also independent authority between the Tibet branch and the Bhutan branch of the tradition.
 Therefore it cannot be said that any one branch descending from the Dagpo Kagyu, such as Drugpa, Karma Kamtsang, etc., has any authority over any other branch.
 There has been no single authority over the various branches of the Dagpo Kagyu Tradition since the passing of Gampopa Sonam Rinchen in 1153.
 The Shangpa Kagyu of Khedrub Khyungpo Naljor was primarily absorbed into the Sakya, Jonang and Gelug traditions.

 In the last few centuries the Drugpa Kagyu created an easy formula for characterizing the traditions that descended from Gampopa (Dagpo Kagyu) - the branches are referred to as the Four Great Traditions and the Four Lesser (or minor) Traditions.
 Most of these traditions are no longer extant.